 After almost a year since the last major release, there is a new ANTLR version: 4.6.
-There are many news: new targets, better perfomance, better error handling and several improvements in the development of ANTLR itself.
+There are many news: new targets, better performance, better error handling and several improvements in the development of ANTLR itself.

 Major performance improvement

 One of the greatest addition in ANTLR 4 was the support for left-recursive expression, that is to say expressions that have one or more alternatives that referenced themselves.
-This greatly simplified grammar rules needed to support expressions, but there were were cases of nonterminating parses for very large expressions.
+This greatly simplified grammar rules needed to support expressions, but there were cases of nonterminating parses for very large expressions.
 This happened because of a problem with the parsing engine, due to an ambiguity between two choices.
 Both lead to a valid parse, but one was much slower than the other.
 The problem was discovered by Sam Harwell, one of the key contributors to ANTLR.

 Error handling and messages